SiBergmann/gene_activity_in_lung_cancer/README.md

 - docker
 - docker-compose version 2.22.0 or higher
 - python3
+- jupyter
 - pip3

 ## Setup
 - increased Docker VM memory to 16GB

 ## Project structure
-- /code: contains the jupyter notebooks to prepare the data and create the Neo4j database
+- **/code**: contains the jupyter notebooks to prepare the data and create the Neo4j database
-- /tex: contains the LaTeX files for the thesis
+- **/tex**: contains the LaTeX files for the thesis
-- /import_date: (not included in the repository) contains the data from the GTEx and CMP databases and will be downloaded automatically by the jupyter notebooks
+- **/import_date**: (not included in the repository) contains the data from the GTEx and CMP databases and will be downloaded automatically by the jupyter notebooks
-- /processed_data: (not included in the repository) contains the processed data from the GTEx and CMP databases and will be created automatically by the jupyter notebooks
+- **/processed_data**: (not included in the repository) contains the processed data from the GTEx and CMP databases and will be created automatically by the jupyter notebooks

 ## Local start
 To start the project locally and reproduce the results, follow the steps below.